jtbonhomme/go-coding-challenge/README.md

 * **Clarity**: does the documentation (result.md) clearly and concisely explains the problem and solution?
 Are technical tradeoffs explained ?
 * **Correctness**: does the code do what was asked ?
 If there is anything missing, does the result.md explain why it is missing?
 * **Code quality**: is the code simple, easy to understand, and maintainable ?
 Are there any code smells or other red flags ?
 Does it follows coding principles such as the single responsibility principle ?
 Is the coding style consistent with the language's guidelines ?
 Is it consistent throughout the codebase ?
+* **Usability**: is your API suitable to be used by many different clients, some with memory constraints, some with perfomance issues ?
+Can your API be used on different type of devices like web, mobile, or IoT ?
 * **Security**: are there any obvious vulnerability ?
 * **Testing**: how thorough are the automated tests ?
 Will they be difficult to change if the requirements of the application were to change ?
 Are there some unit or some integration tests ?
 We're not looking for full coverage (given time constraint) but just trying to get a feel for your testing skills.
 * **Technical choices**: do choices of libraries, databases, architecture etc. seem appropriate for the chosen application ?